Skip to main content

 GroupChat with Shared State

-Multiple AutoGen agents sharing a single HatiData instance can collaborate on complex analysis tasks.
-Each agent gets its own agent_id for billing attribution while sharing the same data:
+Multiple AutoGen agents sharing a single HatiData connection can collaborate on complex analysis tasks.
+Each agent gets its own agent_id for billing attribution while sharing the same data layer:

 import autogen